MKFirmware/MK4duo/README.md

 # MK4duo 3D Printer Firmware for all Atmel AVR boards and Arduino Due
 Version 4.3.2x development
+Attention!
+This version is not stable, use version 4.2.24.

 ### Special thanks
  - [Scott Lahteine](https://github.com/thinkyhead)